 Assignment 1 for Group 1 was to create ground work to prepare them for the subsequent more in-depth exposure to interconnected concepts, as experienced in the field-based work (Assignment 2).
 This also provided the link between theoretical concepts and Lab procedures and analysis.
 For Group 2, Assignment 1 related to assessment of some controlling processes that impact the Catchment environment, in response to developmental activities in the catchment area.
 This initiated them to find the inter-related nature of the various controlling factors, with each pair concentrating only on one or two processes, but during group presentation in the class the processes operating in the entire catchment were discussed and established, to provide the complete picture (The Big picture) and the linkages.
-The idea was to illustrate the interdependences of all the processes in the catchment, which, in earlier modules were taught/ learnt separately.
-The second assignment was on case studies where application of al relevant conceptual understanding was required to interpret the given environment.
+The idea was to illustrate the interdependences of all the processes in the catchment, which, in earlier modules were taught/learnt separately.
+The second assignment was on case studies where application of all relevant conceptual understanding was required to interpret the given environment.

 In this course design fieldwork and the case studies provided the exposure to help generate the new image of the environment which was reflected through the concept maps.
 Thus the concept maps were used as a continuum for the development of explicit holistic geographic understanding.
 The much-required linked-meaning-making between the conceptual understanding and the explicit real-world relevance was expressed using the concept maps.
 It thus forms a vital link in the knowledge development of the learner.
 Such an integration of the real world within a cognitive framework enables students to develop an awareness and relevance of Geography and as Burt (1989) emphasizes, helps students to gain a perspective within which they can place local, national, and international issues which have a Geographical dimension.
-It may be said that there is a much-needed 'Niche' for concept maps to assimilate the various components of the given environment through linking relevant learned concepts with the observed, researched, and analysed information.
+It may be said that there is a much-needed 'Niche' for concept maps to assimilate the various components of the given environment, to understand and establish the links to create a deeper and self-driven meaning of the given environment through linking relevant learned concepts with the observed, researched, and analysed information.
 The outcome is a higher level of cognition.